Vanessa Hayes

-Vanessa Hayes is a geneticist conducting research into cancer genomics and comparative human genomics.
+Vanessa Hayes is a South African-Australian geneticist conducting research into cancer genomics and comparative human genomics.
 She leads a research group at the Garvan Institute of Medical Research in Sydney Australia and holds the Petre Chair of Prostate Cancer Research at the University of Sydney.

 Early life and education

 Hayes was born in Cape Town, South Africa.
 She undertook BSc and Masters education at Stellenbosch University In 1999 she completed PhD studies in cancer genetics at the University of Groningen, Netherlands.

 Career

 Hayes' first research position was at Stellenbosch University, investigating genetic susceptibility to HIV/AIDS.
 Her work identified the lack of knowledge about African gene variants that hindered pharmacogenomics research, including into the efficacy of HIV treatments.